 These oven-baked falafel are freezer friendly, and perfect for meal prep.
 They can be frozen raw, for later baking, or already baked.

-Falafel are very versatile, they can be served with a buddha bowl, or as a sandwich, but my favorite way to eat them is; falafel wraps!!
+Falafels are very versatile, they can be served with a buddha bowl/salad, or as a sandwich, but my favorite way to eat them is; falafel wraps!!

-Hummus is also great with these oven-baked falafel, you can find a recipe for hummus here.
+Hummus works great with these oven-baked falafels, you can find a recipe for a smooth and creamy hummus here.

 The best oven-baked falafel recipe!
 These little flavorful gems are delicious and baked to crispy perfection.
 You won’t even notice they are oil-free.